 Car insurance details of the other driver

-You might also want to take the names and contact details of others in the car, any witnesses and particularly anybody injured.
+You might also want to take the names and contact details of anyone else in the car, any witnesses and particularly anybody injured.

 “Stop and, if required to do so by any person having reasonable grounds for so requiring, give his name and address and also the name and address of the owner and the identification marks of the vehicle.”

 This should help you remember the events better if the insurance company needs to get back to you.
 More importantly it reinforces your statement and helps confirm the details of your claim.

-If your car was stolen or the other driver involved in an accident with your car is not insured, you will need to contact the police to report the incident before you speak to your insurer about making a claim.
+If your car was stolen or the other driver involved in an accident with your car is not insured, you will also need to contact the police to report the incident before you speak to your insurer about making a claim.

 If anybody is injured in the accident you must call the police.
 You should, if possible, get the names and contact details of anybody hurt.

 If the accident involved another car you’ll need to provide your insurer with the details.
 Here are the eight most important pieces of information your insurer will want to know:

 The vehicle registration number of the other car